perturbo-code/perturbo-workshop-2025/Hands-on3/README.md

 ```

 This non-self-consistent calculation computes electronic states on a denser k-point grid needed for Wannierization.
 The dense grid ensures accurate interpolation of electronic properties when constructing Wannier functions.

+⚠️ **Note:**
+- The full BZ grid must be provided to the input files.
+In this examples, we used the Wannier90's `kmesh.pl` utilities to generate the grid.
+- In the following Wannierization step, you also need to use the exact same grid.

 ### Step 4: Wannierization Process